Large traumatic hemothorax

 0 images remaining

-Typical appearance of a sizeable right sided traumatic haemothorax on supine chest x-ray.
+Typical appearance of a sizeable right sided traumatic hemothorax on supine chest x-ray.

-- moderate to large right haemothorax with mediastinal shift to the left
+- moderate to large right hemothorax with mediastinal shift to the left

 - pulmonary contusion, right lung greater than left